muteeb28/javascript/Array and Objects/string.md

-Got it!
-Let's create a **separate Josh Comeau–inspired section** just for **string interpolation** in JavaScript.
-Here's the standalone version:

----

 # 🎙️ JavaScript String Interpolation – The Friendly Way to Build Strings

 We’ve all had moments where we need to stitch together some values and form a sentence.
 Maybe something like: